Five Budget Alternatives to Advent Calendars

 Family chocolates and a chalkboard or whiteboard

-A family tub of chocolates is a fantastic way to celebrate advent.
+A family tub of chocolates is a fantastic way to celebrate Advent.
 Simply grab a chalkboard or whiteboard and divide into 24 (or 25 if you’re into the modern ways!) sections, numbering them as you go.

 Grab a blindfold and do it this way, if you’re feeling brave, as many will object to a certain type of sweet.

 Many supermarkets have large tubs on offer at the moment, so grab a couple while they are more reasonably priced.
+It will cost less but not be that different to a chocolate Advent calendar!

-Festive film nights
+Festive film nights as alternatives to Advent calendars

 For even more fun, instead of images, you could use the film titles to create anagrams, such as “ooh enamel” which is… Home Alone!